Lactobacillus acidophilus LA-05®

 Further relevant studies: Jiang et al (1996), Lin MY (1991).

 Lactobacillus acidophilus LA-05® and Post Colonic Surgery

 A total of 39 patients undergoing major elective colonic resection were randomised to receive pre-, peri- and post-operative optimisation or conventional peri-operative care.
-Optimisation with a probiotic supplement including the strain L. acidophilus LA-05® was associated with a significant shorter hospital stay, quicker recovery of gut function, and shorter requirement for a catheter and intravenous infusion compared to conventional care without (Gatt et al, 2005).
+Optimisation with a probiotic supplement including the strain L. acidophilus LA-05® was associated with a significant shorter hospital stay, quicker recovery of gut function, and shorter requirement for a catheter and intravenous infusion compared to conventional care without a probiotic supplement (Gatt et al, 2005).

 Further relevant studies: Anderson (2004), Sagen (1989), Wildt S, et al. (2006).

 Type 2 diabetes is often associated with gut dysbiosis.
 In this trial 50 volunteers with type 2 diabetes were divided into two groups, one group were given a fermented milk containing Lactobacillus acidophilus LA-05® and Bifidobacterium lactis BB-12®, while the control group were all given a placebo.
 Anthropometric measurements, body composition, fasting blood and faecal samples were taken at baseline and after 6 weeks.
 The conclusions were that the probiotic milk benefited those with type 2 diabetes (diabetes mellitus) by improving their glycaemic control, however, the intake of fermented milk also seems to be involved with others metabolic changes, such as decrease in inflammatory cytokines (TNF-α and resistin) and increase in acetic acid (Tonucci et al, 2017).